iotaledger/bee-rfcs/text/0000-iri-v181-transaction-and-bundle/0000-iri-v181-transaction-and-bundle.md

 # Summary

 The fundamental communication unit in the IOTA protocol is the transaction.
 Messages, including payment settlements and plain data, are propagated through the IOTA network in transactions.
-Message that are too large are split up into several transactions.
+Message that are too large are split up into bundles of several transactions and sent one by one.

-A transaction is 8019 trits large in total, out of which 6551 trits are available to store a payload.
-The payload is defined to either hold a signature fragment or a message fragment.
-Since it has a limited size, a user often needs more than one transaction to execute an operation.
-For example, signatures with [security level 2 or 3](Security levels) don't fit in a single transaction, and user-provided messages may exceed the maximum payload capacity so they need to be fragmented across multiple transactions.
-Moreover, because the total amount of tokens stored in the ledger has to stay constant, *input transactions* (which are called thus because an address is *put into* a transfer as a source of tokens, thus removing them from the address) have to always be matched with *output transactions* such that their total value is zero.
-For these reasons, transactions have to be processed as a whole in groups called bundles.
-A bundle is an atomic operation in the sense that either all or none of its transactions are accepted by the network.
-Even single transactions are propagated through the network within a bundle.

-By analogy with IP fragmentation, a bundle corresponds to a packet, while transactions correspond to fragments.

 This RFC proposes a `Transaction` type and a `Bundle` type to represent the transaction and bundle formats used by the IOTA Reference Implementation as of release [`iri v1.8.1`].
 We also propose the `TransactionBuilder`,